House of Braganza: Warring branches

 King-Emperor João VI's children split the Braganzas into 3 branches: the Brazilian Imperial branch, the Portuguese Constitutional branch, and the exiled Miguelist branch.

 In Portugal, D. Pedro I of Brazil became King as D. Pedro IV (1826), but no one wanted to re-establish the union of Portugal and Brazil.
 Pedro abdicated the Portuguese throne in favor of his daughter Princess Maria da Glória, then seven years old.
 D. Pedro's brother D. Miguel was to act as Regent, and to marry Maria when she came of age.
 In 1828, Miguel instead proclaimed himself King of Portugal and repudiated the liberal constitution granted by D. João VI, trying to establish an absolute monarchy.

 In 1828, Maria II was forced into exile by her uncle, the new King Miguel I. Her father D. Pedro IV of Portugal returned from Brazil, launched a successful military campaign, from the Azores, against Miguel I. He finally defeated and exiled Miguel I in 1834.
 Though exiled, Miguel would not give up his claim to the throne and would establish the Miguelist branch of the House of Braganza.
-The strategic marriages of his children to the various royal houses of Europe would earn him the nickname the "Grandfather of Europe" (see Descendants of Miguel I of Portugal).
+The strategic marriages of his children to the various royal houses of Europe would earn him the nickname the "Grandfather of Europe".